Ball (gridiron football): Properties

-Other leagues

-In the CFL the stripes traverse the entire circumference of the ball; its ball used slightly different dimensions prior to the 2018 season, when the league adopted the NFL specifications for its ball with the previous striping retained.
+In the CFL, the stripes traverse the entire circumference of the ball; its ball used slightly different dimensions prior to the 2018 season, when the league adopted the NFL specifications for its ball with the previous striping retained.
 The UFL used a ball with lime-green stripes.
 The 2001 XFL used a novel color pattern, a black ball with red curved lines in lieu of stripes, for its footballs; this design was redone in a tan and navy color scheme for the Arena Football League in 2003.
 The 2020 XFL is standard brown but with X markings in team colors at each point (in 2020); in 2023, the league switched to a ball resembling the NFL ball, but with the team logo imprinted on one panel.
 Three indoor American football leagues; the Can-Am League, UIFL, and AIF, used a ball with red, white and blue panels.
 Both the 1980s and 2020s incarnations of the USFL have used the same Wilson football the NFL used at the time, with the only differences being the word markings and signature.
 The World Football League's football was a distinct orange color, said to be more visible during the night as most of that league's games would be played in the evenings.

 Prior to the merger, the American Football League's balls, the J6V (or J6-V / "Cushion Control") and J5V (or J5-V) by Spalding were 1/4 in narrower and 1/4 in longer than the NFL football.
 In Super Bowl I, the two teams played with their respective footballs from each league; the Chiefs used the AFL ball, and the Packers played with the NFL ball, "The Duke" by Wilson.

-Regulations
+NFL regulations

 In an NFL game, the home team must have 36 balls for an outdoor game or 24 for an indoor game, and they must be available for the referee to test with a pressure gauge two and a half hours before the game to keep players from cheating.
-Twelve new footballs, sealed in a special box and shipped by the manufacturer, are opened in the officials’ locker room two hours and 15 minutes before the game.
+Twelve new footballs, sealed in a special box and shipped by the manufacturer, are opened in the officials' locker room two hours and 15 minutes before the game.
 These balls are specially marked with the letter "K" and are used exclusively for the kicking game.
 The visiting team may also present 12 balls to the referee for outdoor games for inspection.
-The NFL introduced kicking balls (K-balls) to prevent teams from doctoring balls after the NFL Competition Committee determined that teams conditioned balls so they would fly higher and travel farther.
+The NFL introduced kicking balls (K-balls) to prevent teams from doctoring balls after the NFL Competition Committee determined that teams conditioned balls so they would fly higher and travel further.

 Since 1941, Horween Leather Company has been the exclusive supplier of leather for National Football League footballs.
 The arrangement was established by Arnold Horween, who had played and coached in the NFL.
 Horween Leather Company also supplies leather to Spalding, which, at one time, supplied game balls to the now-defunct Arena Football League.
 Despite the moniker "pigskin" sometimes used to refer to footballs, cow leather is used.